SP2020: Workshops & Events

 This workshop led by TURNKEY-RETROFIT will bring together several H2020 EU-funded projects which aim at creating or replicating innovative “Integrated Home Renovation services” throughout Europe.
 Each project aims at dramatically improving the quality of the renovation service by covering the whole “customer journey” from technical and social diagnosis, technical offer, contracting of works, structuring and provision of finance, to the monitoring of works and quality assurance.

-Chair of the workshop: Dominique CACCAVELLI (CSTB) and Margaux BARRETT (BPIE)
+Chairs of the workshop: Dominique CACCAVELLI (CSTB) and Margaux BARRETT (BPIE)

 Integration of renewable energy technologies in district heating and cooling solutions for sustainable living